HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/frag_grenade.md

 ## Countering
 - Move away from the grenade to avoid as much damage as possible.
   - This is usually not a challenge, but can be if you are in an enclosed space or your opponent times their grenade well.
-- If your opponent utilizes "grenade spamming", you can try to rush forward and out-DPS them at close range using a weapon such as the [Flues](/weapons/guns/flues).
+- If your opponent utilizes "grenade spamming", you can try to rush forward and out-DPS them at close range using a weapon such as the [Flues](/weapons/guns/flues) or [Micro Uzi](/weapons/guns/micro_uzi).

 # Obtaining